-Republicans push health care bill in CNN debate
+Republicans vow to 'press on' with health care bill

 - Sens.
 Bernie Sanders, Amy Klobuchar, Lindsey Graham and Bill Cassidy will debate

-(CNN)Two top Republicans launched a last ditch bid to save their reeling Obamacare replacement bill in a prime time CNN debate Monday with Sen Lindsey Graham defending their all but doomed plan as a "damn good idea."
+"We are going to press on.
+It's OK to vote.
+It's OK to fall short, if you do, for an idea that you believe in," Graham told CNN's Jake Tapper and Dana Bash at town hall debate in Washington.

+But Democratic Sen. Bernie Sanders blasted the Republican approach, which must pass by an end-of-the-month deadline or go down to defeat as a "disaster," and pushed his own long-term plan for a universal health care system.

-Sens.
-Lindsey Graham and Bill Cassidy are facing off against Democrats Sen. Bernie Sanders and Sen. Amy Klobuchar, with their measure appearing all-but-doomed after a third Republican, Sen. Susan Collins of Maine, came out against it.
+Graham and fellow Republican Sen. Bill Cassidy are facing off against Sanders and Democratic Sen. Amy Klobuchar in the debate, with their measure appearing all-but-doomed after a third Republican, Sen. Susan Collins of Maine, came out against it.

-Senate Majority leader Mitch McConnell can only afford to lose a total of two votes in order to pass the legislation.
+The debate went ahead with the Republican effort on life support.
+Senate Majority leader Mitch McConnell can only afford to lose two Republican votes to pass the legislation.

-GOP Sens.
-Rand Paul and John McCain have also said publicly they will oppose the bill, and Texas Sen. Ted Cruz indicated Monday he was against the legislation in its current form.
-Another Republican, Sen Lisa Murkowski of Alaska, has deep reservations.

-Monday's debate will take place after the two senators made changes to the measure to try to squeeze it through the Senate.

-The 90-minute debate, moderated by Jake Tapper and Dana Bash, will see the senators take questions from Americans affected by the legislation or the law it is designed to replace, President Barack Obama's Affordable Care Act.
+Sanders' Democratic colleague Klobuchar warned that the GOP plan "passes the buck to the states but doesn't give them the bucks to cover people," and urged her colleagues across the aisle to join in fixing the Affordable Care Act.

+Sanders said that he knew that "nobody up here wants to see anybody die."

+His colleague meanwhile fumed that Obamacare had resulted in a bonanza for insurance company stocks while narrowing options for patients.

+"What I am not going to do is continue the same old crap and tell you everything is fine," Graham said, before warning that there were a "bunch" of people in his state of South Carolina who may as well not have insurance because the cost of premiums was so prohibitive.

-The clash is likely to exemplify the real human impact posed by changes to health programs, and will force Graham and Cassidy to publicly defend their approach to people who fear their lives and health care could be changed if the bill passes.
+The clash to exemplifies the real human impact posed by changes to health programs, and forced Graham and Cassidy to publicly defend their approach to people who fear their lives and health care could be changed if the bill passes.

-It will also highlight McConnell's dilemma.
+The debate also highlighted McConnell's dilemma.
 The moment is approaching when he must make the fateful choice to schedule a vote on a bill that could fail and deal another humiliating defeat to Republicans.
 But if he shelves the legislation, he risks a backlash from GOP voters who were repeatedly promised that Obamacare will be repealed.
 Republicans only have until the end of the month to pass the bill using a budgetary device that only requires a simple majority of votes in the Senate.

 McConnell's task of rounding up the final votes is complicated by the bill's deep unpopularity.
 A new CBS News poll Monday found the measure has only a 20% approval rating, and that only 46% of Republicans support it.

-Graham told CNN that he didn't yet know if the legislation would even get a vote.

-"We'll just keep fighting for it here in the Senate.
-Alaska is looking long and hard at the numbers for them and we'll see what happens," he said.

-One of the key policy points Democrats are likely to highlight is the issue of insurance for patients with pre-existing conditions, which was guaranteed under Obamacare.
+One of the key policy points Democrats highlighted is the issue of insurance for patients with pre-existing conditions, which was guaranteed under Obamacare.

 The Graham-Cassidy measure does maintain a requirement that insurers provide coverage to everyone, regardless of medical history.
 States however would be allowed to change the rules so those with pre-existing conditions could face much higher premiums and out-of-pocket costs.
 States could also allow insurers to offer less comprehensive plans that don't cover all treatments.